 Current Status

-The Metropolitan Public Transportation Authority (MPTA) was established in December 2025 and is preparing to assume operational control of CATS on July 1, 2026.
-The 27-member board, chaired by David L. Howard, is implementing the 2055 Transit System Plan — a $19.4 billion, 30-year investment in bus, rail, and microtransit across Mecklenburg County.
-FY27 budget public hearing scheduled for May 13; board approval June 10.
+Charlotte City Council passed the first post-sales-tax transit budget on April 13, 2026 — $20M+ for CATS including Red Line design-to-30%, Gateway Station, and a Blue Line safety study.
+The MPTA is preparing to assume operational control of CATS on July 1.
+CATS budget public hearing May 11; adoption vote June 18.
+The 27-member board, chaired by David L. Howard, is implementing the 2055 Transit System Plan — a $19.4 billion, 30-year investment in bus, rail, and microtransit.

 Timeline